ualbertalib/metadata/data_dictionary/profile_access_and_permissions.md

   * backwardCompatibleWith:
     * acl:visibilityAfterEmbargo
   * comment:
-    * indicates the visibility of the object after the item is released from embargo
+    * indicates the visibility of the object after the item is released from embargo.
+Required if the item is under embargo.
   * repeat:
+    * false
+  * required:
     * false

 ### bibo:owner